frenchroasted/keypath.js/docs/API.md

 **Note:** Object keys are sorted in processing, so repeated calls to `find` should produce identical results.

+**Warning:** `find` will not safely process objects with circular references, resulting in a stack overflow exception.
+For a safe, though slightly slower, alternative, see `findSafe` below.

 ```javascript
 var data = {
     foo: {